binaryage/totalspaces-web/faq.md

 There is an option to hide the menu bar icon, and perhaps this is turned on for some reason.
 In order to re-show the menu bar icon, double click on TotalSpaces in your Applications folder (as if to launch the app).
 This should tell the app to show the menu bar icon again.

+## How can I make a particular app stay on a particular desktop in the grid?

+You can now do this from the new [Apps preferences](/apps)

 ## How do I assign an app to all spaces?

 This is possible using Apple's own app assignment menus.
 You access them by ctrl-clicking the icons in your Dock.
 Then choose Options to see the Assign to menu.